-There are a few simple tools or aids that a potential match Referee should either carry themselves or be certain they are supplied by the Tournament Director prior to each match.
+There are a few simple tools or aids that a Referee should either carry themselves or be certain they are supplied by the Tournament Director prior to each match.

-- Stop watch
+- Stopwatch

 - Extra server bands

 - Numbered server clip, 2 suggested

 - Pencil with eraser, 2 suggested

-- A scoresheet
+- Scoresheet and clipboard (if practicing skills outside of a tournament)

 - Pregame instruction notes

 - Two tournament balls

-- A clipboard for holding the scoresheet

 - Measuring device for measuring net height.